October is National Bullying Prevention Awareness Month, so it’s appropriate to think about how to help our kids deal with bullies.

 The key, here, is to let your child know that he or she does not deserve to be bullied.
 At the same time, you allow your child to feel compassion for the bully.

 Tip #7: Become a WatchDOG.
-One of the greatest programs we offer at the National Center for Fathering is WATCH D.O.G.S., which puts adult male role models, most of whom are fathers, in the hallways, classrooms, lunchrooms, libraries and playgrounds.
+WATCH D.O.G.S. puts adult male role models, most of whom are fathers, in the hallways, classrooms, lunchrooms, libraries and playgrounds.
 Many of the schools that have WatchDOGS tells us that their discipline problems have dropped dramatically as a result of having these dads roam the halls.
 And many schools see a connection between having WATCH D.O.G.S. dads in the school and less bullying.
 The dads set a positive example for the kids, support the educators, and help provide a safe and secure learning environment.

 Tip #8: And – one last angle on the bully problem – if your child isn’t currently a victim for bullies, you might suggest that he take a more active role in standing up for other kids when he sees teasing going on.